-The TLV320AlC3101 also includes functionality to detect when the user switches on or off the de-emphasis or digital audio processing functions, to first (1) soft-mute the DAC volume control, (2) change the operation of the digital effects processing, and (3) soft-unmute the part.
+The TLV320AlC3104 also includes functionality to detect when the user changes the selection of de-emphasis or digital audio processing functionality.
+When the new selection is detected, the TLV320AlC3104 (1) soft-mutes the DAC volume control, (2) changes the operation of the digital effects processing to match the new selection, and (3) soft-unmutes the device.
 This avoids any possible pop/clicks in the audio output due to instantaneous changes in the filtering.
 A similar algorithm is used when first powering up or powering down the DAC.
 The circuit begins operation at power up with the volume control muted, then soft-steps it up to the desired volume level.
 At power down, the logic first soft-steps the volume down to a mute level, then powers down the circuitry.